Journal · May 8, 2026

 Archive note: This post predates Mantle vocabulary canonicalization on 2026-05-15.
 Terminology here may use earlier language for install-time substrate-binding concepts.
 Current canonical vocabulary lives at Mantle Phase 1.

 An agent under prompt injection executed 75 percent of remote commands across 34 sessions in a recent breach.
 The result, per OWASP GenAI’s Q1 2026 round-up, was 195 million taxpayer records and 220 million civil records exfiltrated from a national-government deployment.
-The agent was not malicious.
-It was cooperative.
-The instructions came from somewhere it should not have trusted, and the runtime had no way to refuse the network call.
+The agent cooperated with instructions from somewhere it should not have trusted, and the runtime had no way to refuse the network call.

 Adaptive prompt injection now exceeds an 85 percent success rate against state-of-the-art defenses per public reporting.
 CVE-2025-53773 (CVSS 9.6) confirmed prompt-injection remote code execution in a flagship coding-agent product.
 CVE-2025-32711 (CVSS 9.3) confirmed zero-click prompt injection in a hyperscaler M365 component.
 Snyk’s ToxicSkills study found 13.4 percent of agent skills in the wild carry critical security issues, with 1,184 confirmed-malicious skills active and daily submissions ten times what they were three months earlier.